UTILITY WAREHOUSE

 I partnered closely with Data Science on prompt design, bringing customer insights from discovery to shape expected outputs.
 The model was trained to compare past and current bills, then summarise the changes.

-Accuracy was validated first with billing experts, then with agents — who confirmed it improved speed to context, a big win.
-Once we passed an 80% success rate, we were ready to design our first in-app experiment.
+Accuracy was validated first with billing experts, then with customer support agents who confirmed, it improved speed to context 🎉

-Accuracy was validated first with billing experts, then with agents — who confirmed it improved speed to context, a big win.
 Once we passed an 80% success rate, we were ready to design our first in-app experiment.

 Experiment 1: Help Centre Pilot